xiaoyushawxia/lab1-template/README.md

 You are required to:

 **2.1.** In the code located on `src/main/java/task2` the classes have a number of common features.
 You are required to apply _extract superclass_ refactoring and write the resulting code.
 You may use protected instance variables if appropriate.
+Complement your answer with a UML Diagram.

 **2.2.** In the same folder, there is a `Answers.md` file.
 Write in that file the answers to the following questions:

-  * 2.2.A: Name at least 3 smells that you identified BEFORE making the change of point 2.1.
-Is there any specific smell that is solved with the extract superclass? _No less than 300 words_.
+  * 2.2.A: Name at least 3 smells that you identified BEFORE making the change of point 2.1, and provide your reasons.
+Is there any specific smell that is solved with the extract superclass? _No less than 350 words_.

   * 2.2.B: Mention other refactorings that you did when you _extracted the superclass_.
 Were these refactorings needed for the _extract superclass_?
 Why?
-Could you have used _extract interface_ instead? _No less than 200 words_.
+Could you have used _extract interface_ instead? _No less than 250 words_.